Updated May 31st, 2018

 Are 2018 prices different?

-We project starting prices of around $26,900 for the 2.5i Base model and about $29,000 for the 2.5i Premium, making them again some of the most affordable AWD crossovers this size.
-Expect every ’18 Outback to again come with standard features expected in this class, including a rearview camera and power windows, locks, and mirrors.
-Figure the Premium to expand on that with the previously outlined connectivity and convenience features, plus heated front seats and mirrors, a windshield-wiper de-icer, dual-zone automatic climate control, a leather-wrapped steering wheel, and a power driver’s seat.
+The 2.5i Base model is priced from $26,810 and the 2.5i Premium from $28,910, making them again some of the most affordable AWD crossovers this size.
+Every ’18 Outback again comes with standard features expected in this class, including a rearview camera and power windows, locks, and mirrors.
+The Premium expands on that with the previously outlined connectivity and convenience features, plus heated front seats and mirrors, a windshield-wiper de-icer, dual-zone automatic climate control, a leather-wrapped steering wheel, and a power driver’s seat.

-With an estimated base price of about $33,650, the 2.5i Limited may be Outback’s top overall 2018 value, particularly when equipped with EyeSight.
+With a base price of $33,610, the 2.5i Limited may be Outback’s top overall 2018 value, particularly when equipped with EyeSight.
 This four-cylinder model includes all the aforementioned features, plus a power passenger seat, heated rear seats, and blind spot detection with rear cross-traffic alert.
-Although the 2018 2.5i Touring will again come fully equipped, at a projected starting price of around $37,300, it would remain pricey for a midsize crossover with a four-cylinder engine of modest output.
+Although the 2018 2.5i Touring again comes fully equipped, at a starting price of $37,405, it remains pricey for a midsize crossover with a four-cylinder engine of modest output.

 The 2018 3.6R Limited and Touring models exchange xenon low-beam headlamps for LEDs, and they have dual exhausts.
 Otherwise, they duplicate the features of their 2.5i counterparts.
-Expect the 2018 3.6R Limited to be priced from abound $36,300.
-At an estimated base price of $39,500, the 3.6R Touring should again list for thousands less than the flagship version of any other crossover in its competitive set, although most of those rivals will again have far more powerful engines.
+The 2018 3.6R Limited is priced from $36,310.
+At a base price of $39,605, the 3.6R Touring again starts thousands below flagship versions of any other crossover in its competitive set, although most of those rivals have far more powerful engines.

-Subaru has grouped options in a fairly simple manner and isn’t likely to deviate for 2018.
-Don’t expect any options to be offered on the 2.5i Base model.
-The 2.5i Premium should again be available with a roughly $1,700 package that will include a moonroof, a power liftgate, and an automatic-dimming rearview compass mirror with Homlink remote controls.
-It should continue to offer EyeSight and the power liftgate for around $2,000, or group EyeSight, the moonroof and power liftgate, and GPS navigation for about $3,600.
+Subaru groups options in a fairly simple manner.
+None is offered on the 2.5i Base model or the 3.6R Touring.
+The 2.5i Premium is available with a $1,695 package that adds a moonroof, a power liftgate, and an automatic-dimming rearview compass mirror with Homlink remote controls.
+It also offers EyeSight and the power liftgate in a $1,995 package, and groups EyeSight, the moonroof and power liftgate, and GPS navigation for about $3,590.

-Up until now, the sole 2.5i Limited option has bundled EyeSight with reverse automatic braking, navigation, and xenon headlamps for $1,995.
-And until now, the 3.6R Limited’s only option has consisted of Eyesight with auto-reverse braking, navigation, and automatic high-beams for $1,595.
+The sole 2.5i Limited option bundles EyeSight with reverse automatic braking, navigation, and xenon headlamps for $2,085.
+The 3.6R Limited’s only option consists of Eyesight with auto-reverse braking, navigation, and automatic high-beams for $1,585.